jrad77/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The current pipeline is a solid starting point but is not very robust.
 More complex examples with trickier lighting and worse road conditions could easily make it fail.
-Using the time of day or the amount of light present in the image could be used as a heursitic for using a different pipeline.
+Using the time of day or the amount of light present in the image could be used as a heuristic for using a different pipeline.
 Simple additions like keeping a running weighted average of the lane lines, and rejecting outliers would make this more robust.